egregors/django-silly-search/README.md

 `fields` – Fields for search.
 Should be `str` or `list` of `str` (just name of models field)

 `q` – phrase for search.
 Should be an `str`

+As result, you'll get list of ModelBase instances.
+Keep in mind, if you use it to search for few different models, you'll probably get list of instances different ModelBase class heirs.

 ## Example